cassanof/safe-llvm/README.md

 It achieves this by using a combination of runtime control-flow integrity and instruction rewriting.

+You can read our paper for more: https://arxiv.org/abs/2305.06092

 In principle, this is a modern implementation of [G-Free](https://www.onarlioglu.com/publications/acsac2010rop.pdf).
 Read more about G-Free on my blog: [https://blog.federico.codes/posts/gfree/](https://blog.federico.codes/posts/gfree/)

 ## Project Location